Dwarf Gourami (Trichogaster lalius) Species Profile & Care Guide

 Breeding the Dwarf Gourami

-The male makes a floating bubble nest in which the eggs are laid.
-Unlike other bubble nest builders, males will include bits of plants, twigs, and other debris, which hold the nest together better.
-The water level should be reduced by a few centimetres during spawning, and you should raise your temperature by a few degrees.
+The male makes a floating nest made out or bubbles, into which the female then proceeds to deposit her eggs.
+Uniquely when it comes to bubble nest builders, the males will also incorporate bits of plants, twigs, and other debris to reinforce the nest's adhesion.
+When possible, the level of water should be reduced by a few centimetres during spawning, and you should raise your temperature by a few degrees.

 Vegetation is necessary, as males build their bubble nest using plant matter, which they bind together with bubbles.
 Nests are very intricate and sturdy.